allthingslinux/gitcord/docs/src/user-guide/categories.md

 ## How to Use

 1. Create a category YAML file
-2. Create channel YAML files for each channel
+2. Create channel YAML files for each channel within the category
 3. Run `!createcategory` or `/createcategory`

 ## Examples